-Prerequisite: Agriscience Applications Strongly Recommended Credit: 1 unit
+Prerequisite: Agriscience Applications Strongly Recommended

 This course focuses on the basic scientific principles and processes related to equine physiology, breeding, nutrition, and care in preparation for a career in the equine industry.
 English language arts, mathematics, and science are reinforced.